 After this conversation, you should have a high-level view of things that the business partner wants to improve.
 Answers will be topics such as production, quality, sales, customer satisfaction, and learner engagement.
 And you have identified behaviors and outputs that can be counted and measured.

-What if you want to prove and improve a learning program, but you can’t get the business partner to meet with you?
+What if you want to prove and improve a corporate learning program, but you can’t get the business partner to meet with you?
 Then you can start with learning analytics by choosing a visible, strategic, and costly learning program to determine if it is making a difference.
 Gather your team together and determine the metrics on your own, and then be resourceful to find metrics you have to show the impact.
 You probably have enough data sources on your own to prove and improve the impact of the learning program.

 In the next blog, we will talk about matching the evaluation practice with the metrics you want to prove and improve.